Om3rr/pyverless/README.md

 )
 ```

-Than run `pyls main:sls` and check the `serverless.yml` that created. it will create [this](https://github.com/serverless/examples/blob/master/aws-python/serverless.yml) example serverless.yml file.
+Than run `pyls sls:sls` and check the `serverless.yml` that created. it will create [this](https://github.com/serverless/examples/blob/master/aws-python/serverless.yml) example serverless.yml file.
 *According to sls fw, package.json is not mendatory so right now pyverless wont maintain a package.json file*

 ### Key Features: